munificent/craftinginterpreters/book/closures.md

 </aside>

-We could solve this problem by heap allocating memory for all local variables.
+We could solve this problem by dynamically allocating memory for all local variables.
 That's what jlox does by putting everything in those Environment objects that float around in Java's heap.
 But we don't want to.
 Using a <span name="stack">stack</span> is *really* fast.
 Most local variables are *not* captured by closures and do have stack semantics.
 It would suck to make all of those slower for the benefit of the rare local that is captured.